What happens if you can’t pay your mortgage due to Covid?

 Last time around during the lockdowns, the Reserve Bank and lenders were quick to release packages to help borrowers if they were unable to meet their mortgage repayments due to Covid.

-Thankfully the banks are reasonable and there is the option to make a hardship claim through the bank.
-Covid related hardship is taken very seriously, and most banks will be able to assist.
+Thankfully the banks are very reasonable and there is the option to make a hardship claim through the bank.
+Covid-related hardship is taken seriously, and most banks will be able to assist.
 It is important to note that before you go to the bank, you want to reduce or eliminate any extra spending or unnecessary expenses.
 Your application will be processed much quicker if you can show you have made the effort to remove any unnecessary spending.

-There are generally three main types of relief that can be offered, and depending on your circumstances as to which one might suit you.
+There are generally three main types of relief that can be offered, and it depends on your circumstances as to which one might suit you.

 Covid related hardship will always be taken seriously by the banks, but it’s important to note that it isn’t a long term solution.
 As a homeowner, it’s important to be prepared should lockdowns continue or happen again in the future.
 At Loan Market we can advise you on hardship applications as well as helping you to prepare your financial position for the future.
 Get in touch with us today.